-Comparing \eqref{eqn:midlmc_isotropic_complexity} and \eqref{eqn:mldlmc_isotropic_complexity}, one notices that multi-index DLMC has better complexity rates than multilevel DLMC in all regimes of variance convergence rate $s$ with respect to the complexity rate $\gamma$.
-Also notice that the condition \eqref{eqn:midlmc_dom_criterion} for the multi-index DLMC estimator simplifies in this setting to $2b \geq s$.
-For the multilevel case, we have the more restrictive condition $2b \geq \min(s,1+2\gamma)$ \citep{my_mldlmcis}.
-One also deduces that the complexity of the multi-index DLMC estimator is the same as that of a multilevel DLMC estimator with only $P$ as the discretization parameter (as if we generate exact sample paths of the particle system and decoupled MV-SDE).
-However, the multi-index DLMC requires mixed regularity (in sense of Assumptions~\ref{ass:midlmc_bias},\ref{ass:midlmc_var}) with respect to $P$ and $N$ while multilevel DLMC only requires ordinary regularity. \end{rem}
+Comparing \eqref{eqn:midlmc_isotropic_complexity} and \eqref{eqn:mldlmc_isotropic_complexity}, the multi-index DLMC estimator has the same or better complexity rates than the multilevel DLMC estimator in all regimes of the variance convergence rate $s$.
+However, the multi-index DLMC estimator requires mixed regularity (in the sense of Assumptions~\ref{ass:midlmc_bias} and \ref{ass:midlmc_var}) with respect to $P$ and $N$, whereas the multilevel DLMC estimator entails only ordinary regularity. \end{rem}